MisterHims/react-qx/README.md

 # Our React Project

+## Installation

+1. Create a new folder ready to receive the project
+2. Import git repo inside for example with VSCode
+3. Change directory to go to folder named "react-qx"
+4. Run the following command in your terminal: `yarn run start`

 ## Introduction

 React-Qx is my personal React environment to work.
 It's bootstrapped with Vite and uses Typescript as a programming language.